Minimal volume entropy and fiber growth: Simplicial complexes with zero minimal volume entropy

 As an application of Corollary~\ref{coro:polynomial}, we derive the following result, which is also a consequence of Paternain and Petean's work on the connection between the topological entropy of the geodesic flow and $F$-structures; see~\cite[Theorem~A]{PP03}.

 \begin{corollary} Every closed manifold admitting an $F$-structure (of possibly zero rank) has zero minimal volume entropy. \end{corollary}

 \begin{proof} By the Slice Theorem and its consequences, see~\cite[Appendix~B]{GGK}, we derive the following properties.
 The orbits of the $F$-structure of a closed $m$-manifold~$M$ partition the manifold into closed submanifolds covered by tori; see also~\cite{ChG} and~\cite{PP03}.
 The trivial orbits form a submanifold of codimension at least one (at least two if the manifold is orientable) and the orbit space is an orbifold of dimension at most~$m-1$.
-Since the fibers of the natural projection from~$M$ to the orbit space have almost abelian fundamental groups, the manifold~$M$ satisfies the collapsing assumption with polynomial growth rate and has zero minimal volume entropy by Corollary~\ref{coro:polynomial}. \end{proof}
+Now, since the fibers of the natural projection from~$M$ to the orbit space have virtually abelian fundamental groups (and virtually abelian groups have polynomial growth by~\cite{gro81}), the manifold~$M$ satisfies the fiber collapsing assumption with polynomial growth rate and has zero minimal volume entropy by Corollary~\ref{coro:polynomial}. \end{proof}